lempiy/weather-app/README.md

 # Weather-app
 This simple API Weather application shows weather based on your geolocation.
-For a proper usage of this app you need to allow this page using your location data.
+For a proper usage of this app you need will to allow this page using your location data.

 ##### Base technologies:
 - AJAX;